 As best we can, ELITE courses are scheduled with working professionals in mind.
 We offer a mix of daytime, evening and Saturday morning courses in each of the fall, winter, and summer sessions.
 The format of the courses varies: some are taught once a week for 12 weeks.
 A few are taught online.
 Others, especially in the summer, are taught on a 2-week intensive basis.

-The following table lists the ELITE course schedule for the coming year, as we know it today, and is subject to change.
+The table below lists the ELITE course schedule for the coming year, as we know it today, and is subject to change.
 Students are encouraged to check regularly for updated information.

-For course related questions, please contact Pam Kennedy at firstname.lastname@example.org.
+For course related questions, please send an email to firstname.lastname@example.org.
 For all other student inquiries (registration, grades, and other administrative questions) please contact the Graduate Studies office in your home department.

 |Course Description *Click course title for syllabus link||Admin Info||Next Session Details||Fall 2015||Winter 2016||Summer 2016|